 Skip to main content

-Royal Conservatoire of Scotland enters new partnership with the ABTT Virtual Ideas Platform
+Royal Conservatoire of Scotland partners with ABTT Virtual Ideas Platform to power industry innovation

-The Royal Conservatoire of Scotland (RCS) has joined the Association of British Theatre Technicians (ABTT) and Guildhall School of Music & Drama as a partner of the ABTT Virtual Ideas Platform.
+The Royal Conservatoire of Scotland has joined a UK-wide initiative to drive innovation in the live performance industry, partnering with the Association of British Theatre Technicians and Guildhall School of Music and Drama.

 Sian Brittain, Director of Enterprise (Interim) at Guildhall School of Music and Drama, said: “The ABTT Virtual Ideas Platform is an inspiring initiative that champions the creative and technical innovation at the heart of our industry.